Jack Eichel Game Preview: Golden Knights vs. Blackhawks

 Eichel Season Stats Insights

-- In 5 games this season, Eichel has a plus-minus rating of +1, while averaging 20:03 on the ice per game.
+- In 7 games this season, Eichel has averaged 19:42 on the ice, while putting up a plus-minus of +3.

-- Eichel has a goal in three of five contests this year, but no multi-goal games so far.
+- Eichel has a goal in three of seven contests this season, but no multi-goal games so far.

-- Eichel has a point in four of five games played this season, with multiple points in one of them.
+- Eichel has registered a point in a game six times this season over seven games played, with multiple points in two games.

-- Eichel has had an assist twice this season in five games played, but did not have multiple assists in either of those games.
+- In four of seven games this year, Eichel has had an assist, including one match with at least two.

-- The implied probability that Eichel hits the over on his points over/under is 36.4%, based on the odds.
+- Eichel's implied probability to go over his point total is 37.7% based on the odds.

-- Eichel has an implied probability of 52.6% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 53.5% of Eichel going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.